stefanhts/stheller-jekyll/_posts/2020-3-4-i-can-count-to-ten.md

 ```
 ![Output](/images/output.jpg)
 When we run our code, this is the output we see.
 Over a measly 2 epochs, we see a testing accuracy of 97.2% which is a pretty reasonable accuracy for such a simplistic network.
 I find that if I run my program
 multiple times, I find that my accuracy varies anywhere from 97-99%.
-There's a lot to be learned here, but overall I would call this a very succesful first interesting project.
+There's a lot to be learned here, but overall I would call this a very successful first interesting project.

 <p/>
 My next post should be less technical than this, but if you found this interesting and would like me to do more similar to it, let me know.